Find out more...

 Dr Morris explains: “Age, sex and weather all appear to influence the timing of hedgehog hibernation.
 For example, young animals may remain fully active into December, no doubt seeking to develop sufficient fat reserves to ensure survival during subsequent hibernation.
 Also, adult females that have had late litters or may still be lactating will need to feed intensively before hibernating, causing them to be active for longer than adult males.
 However, mild weather can also delay hedgehogs entering into hibernation or elicit premature awakening, impacting on the creature’s fat reserves and breeding times and consequently affecting the long-term survival of the species.”

-The 2012 Hedgehog Hibernation Survey proved to be fantastically popular, with around 2,000 people logging around 45,000 hedgehog sightings through the online form.
+Both the 2012 & 2013 Hibernation Surveys' have been fantastically popular, with over 6,000 people taking part, and over 90,000 hedgehog sightings logged.
 This makes it one of the largest datasets about hedgehog activity ever collected.